CT2

-CT2 is a cordless telephony standard that was used in the early 1990s to provide short-range proto-mobile phone service in some countries in Europe.
+CT2 is a cordless telephony standard that was used in the early 1990s to provide short-range proto-mobile phone service in some countries in Europe and in Hong Kong.
 It is considered the precursor to the more successful DECT system.
 CT2 was also referred to by its marketing name, Telepoint.

 Overview

 CT2 is a digital FDMA system that uses time-division duplexing technology to share carrier frequencies between handsets and base stations.
 Features of the system are: